‘I think my business came from daydreaming in class, one day I was thinking wouldn’t it be nice to make clothes that actually fit.”

 It was during Miriam’s second year at Ryerson she came up with her business idea.
 Drawing from personal experience of trying to find well-fitting clothes, she decided she wanted to launch the line straight after graduating.
 She won a competition, run by Toronto Fashion Incubator, and was awarded a $25,000 prize that allowed her to start her own self-titled fashion brand.
 Winning left Miriam feeling incredibly encouraged and determined.

-The first year was tricky and Miriam knew she needed support, she discovered Futurpreneur Canada, the YBI member organisation in Toronto.
-Miriam met Julia Deans, CEO of Futurpreneur Canada and named one of Canada’s Most Powerful Women at a dinner.
+The first year was tricky and Miriam knew she needed support, she discovered Futurpreneur Canada, YBI's member organisation based in Toronto.
+Miriam met Julia Deans, former CEO of Futurpreneur Canada and named one of Canada’s Most Powerful Women, at a dinner.
 She recalls:

 “I was asked to present my products and speak about my journey, it was a great honour.
 At these kind of events you end up being in touch with some incredible women who have so much to teach you.”